mhightower83/BacktraceLog/examples/HwdtBacktrace/ReadMe.md

 # Last PC:PS for HWDT Backtrace
 ## An Overview
-A problem with Hardware WDT, there is no indication of where the processor is stuck.
+With a Hardware WDT stack trace, you have a lot of data to wade through and no indication of where the processor is stuck.

 This solution uses the [GCC Program Instrumentation Options'](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html) "instrument-functions" to call our tracking functions to capture the most recent functions called.
 It stores the last caller and Stack Pointer at each function entry.

 Files needed:
-* `<sketch name>.ino.globals.h` - compiler "instrument-functions" options file in the sketch folder
+* `<sketch name>.ino.globals.h` - compiler options file in the sketch folder, containing the "-finstrument-functions..." options.
 * `HwdtLastCall.cpp` - Add to the sketch folder.
 Handles tracking and printing/reporting from the `hwdt_pre_sdk_init()` callback.

 ## Implementation